-This guide to pumpkin seeds will teach you how to roast, dehydrate, grind and store pumpkin seeds for healthy eating.
+Pumpkin seeds are a healthy snack for any time of the year.
+This guide to saving pumpkin seeds to eat will teach you how to roast, dehydrate, grind and store pumpkin seeds for healthy eating.
 Make and preserve them the way you like and save.

 If you are interested in using pumpkin for healthy recipes, don’t forget about the seeds!
 While you can buy pumpkin seeds either salted or unsalted in grocery stores and health food stores, they are also easy to make at home.